 Here’s what I learned:

-2. Wake up 15 to 30 minutes earlier.
+- Wake up 15 to 30 minutes earlier.
 This is no easy task.
-(As I said earlier, I’m that person with five different alarms).
+(As I said, I’m that person with five different alarms.)
 However, I tried waking up 15 minutes earlier and found there was a huge difference in how much more relaxed our morning routine was.
-I now get out of bed 30 minutes earlier and can enjoy some play time with Cate, which has made our commute more pleasant.
+I now get out of bed 30 minutes earlier and can enjoy some playtime with Cate, which has made our commute more pleasant.
 Apparently, a happy mom makes a happy baby, which means less fussing in the car.
 (Who knew?!)

-4. Take care of you.
+- Take care of you.
 With so many other demands on our time, I know this sounds impossible.
 I made a goal to exercise for 30 minutes at least three days each week, and I have noticed that I sleep better, eat healthier and wake up more easily when I stick with it.
-So, I have blocked Tuesday and Thursday nights, as well as Saturday mornings, for my workouts, and I protect these times.
+So, I have blocked Tuesday nights, Thursday nights and Saturday mornings for my workouts, and I protect these times.
 During the week, I usually just do a quick run around the neighborhood after making dinner.
 On Saturdays, I take a class at the gym while Cate plays in their nursery, and then we either go to the park or go for a swim together.
 This new and enjoyable Saturday morning routine has helped us make the most of our weekend time.

-There are still mornings when I struggle to get out the door on time, whether it’s because I was up all night with a teething toddler or because I just want to snuggle with my sleeping tot for another 15 minutes.
-However, these four simple parenting tips have been easy to do and have made an amazing impact on how we start each day.
+There are still mornings when I struggle to get out the door on time, whether it’s because I was up all night with a teething toddler or because I just want to snuggle with my sleeping tot for 15 more minutes.
+However, these four simple parenting tips have been easy to do and have made a positive impact on how we start each day.
 If you’re looking to simplify and de-stress your own morning routine, give them a try.

 For more parenting help, check out: